 One of my earliest memories of “race” as a subject came when Mom and I walked down the staircase to the cafe in the basement of Miller & Rhoads.
 (For those who might remember the famous M&R “Tea Room” — the unassuming little cafe in the basement was by far the better restaurant for a six- or seven-year-old boy.
 Hamburgers, fries, cokes, chocolate cake, and NO stupid fashion show!)

 As we got to the landing, mom knelt down, and looked me in the eye.
 Getting a pre-visit “remember to behave yourself” talk wasn’t new to me.
-A year earlier, when questioned as to whether or not I was old enough to drink the Coke I’d just ordered, my response was “oh, yes, ma’am, beer, whiskey, most anything.”
+A year or so earlier, when questioned as to whether or not I was old enough to drink the Coke I’d just ordered, my response was “oh, yes, ma’am, beer, whiskey, most anything.”
 But on this day, the talk from Mom was different.
 A talk for which I’m forever grateful.

-We have learned different stories, you and I. Here I am going to tell the story, my story, of growing up in the segregated South.
+We have learned and lived different stories, you and I. Here I am going to tell the story, my story, of growing up in the segregated South.
 As a little white boy.
 It’s the only way I can tell the tale.
 It’s the story I lived.
 But you, you lived a different story, didn’t you?
 When I as a child saw a portrait of General Lee hanging in the restaurant, it didn’t mean much.
 Lots of restaurants had pictures of Lee (especially when we visited my dad’s childhood home in North Carolina).
 It meant a lot more to you, didn’t it?
 It meant you weren’t welcomed to eat in that restaurant.
 Maybe at a window around back, your family could get second-best to go.
 Maybe not.
 Let’s you and I talk over dinner sometime soon.